2026 Buyer's Guide

 Forerunner 970 and 570: The Runners' Choice

 For pure running performance, the Forerunner 970 is the smarter pick than a Fenix for most people.
-Announced in May 2025, it inherits the speaker, microphone and LED flashlight that previously felt exclusive to the Fenix line, adds the newer Garmin Elevate V5 optical heart-rate sensor with ECG, and crucially introduces a fresh suite of running metrics focused on running economy and projected race time and pace.
-It still gives you full topographic maps, multi-band GNSS, music, Garmin Pay and a 1.4-inch AMOLED display.
+Announced in May 2025, it inherits the speaker, microphone and LED flashlight that previously felt exclusive to the Fenix line, adds the newer Garmin Elevate Gen 5 optical heart-rate sensor with ECG, and crucially introduces a fresh suite of running metrics focused on running economy, running tolerance and step speed loss.
+It still gives you full topographic maps, multi-band GNSS, music, Garmin Pay, a sapphire crystal and a 1.4-inch AMOLED display, with up to 15 days of battery in smartwatch mode.

 For my money, the running economy metric is the headline feature.
 Where running power tries to estimate effort, running economy attempts to quantify how efficiently you're using that effort over time — and over a marathon block, watching that number trend in the right direction is genuinely motivating.

 The Forerunner 570 is the watch for runners who want most of the 970's polish without paying flagship prices.
-Available in 42mm and 47mm cases, it shares the same 1.4-inch AMOLED, the Elevate V5 sensor, multi-band GNSS, the speaker, microphone and LED flashlight.
-What you give up is full mapping (you only get breadcrumb navigation) and the fancy running economy and projected race-pace metrics.
+Available in 42mm and 47mm cases, it shares the same 1.4-inch AMOLED, the Elevate Gen 5 sensor, multi-band GNSS, the speaker, microphone and LED flashlight.
+What you give up is full mapping (you only get breadcrumb navigation), ECG (it lacks the metal-bezel contact) and the fancy running economy and projected race-pace metrics.
 For most club runners and marathon hopefuls, that's a perfectly sensible trade.

 Full MapsYesNo (breadcrumb)No